Neuren Pharmaceuticals (ASX:NEU): Another exciting chapter is yet to come with NNZ-2591

 The next big thing: NNZ-2591

 Neuren is not just reliant on the success of Trofinetide.
-It has another asset, NNZ-2591, that is in multiple clinical trials for multiple neurological diseases that are larger than the market for Rett syndrome.
+It has another asset, NNZ-2591, that has undergone multiple clinical trials for multiple neurological diseases that are larger than the market for Rett syndrome.
 These include Pheland McDermind Syndrome, Angelman syndrome and Pitt Hopkins syndrome.
-The company has obtained top-line Phase 2 results for all three in the last 12 months.
+The company has obtained top-line Phase 2 results for all three in the last 24 months.

 A brief dip, but set to shoot for the skies once again

-Between July and September, shares in the company lost nearly a third of their value and the company is now trading at A$1.7bn.
-We think this is down to the company’s sales slowing.
+Although shares have rallied in recent days, the company is now trading at A$1.4bn which is just over half of where it was 12 months ago.
+Beyond the general market turmoil right now, we think this is down to the company’s sales slowing.
 Even so, the company trades significant cheaper than Telix which is over A$7bn despite having a smaller pipeline so far as other indications are concerned.

-By this time next year, the company could be in at least one Phase 3 trial for other indications, and have its product commercialised in Canada and Europe as well as the USA.
+But by this time next year, the company will have NNZ-2591 in a Phase 3 trial have its product commercialised in Canada and Europe as well as the USA.
 What an exciting time ahead!

 What are the Best ASX Stocks to invest in right now?